 Bright, sunshine sweet lemon blueberry cupcakes.
 These beautiful cupcakes are infused with lemon with swirls of blueberry, then topped with a vanilla blueberry swirled buttercream frosting.

-You can use any lemons you have available, but I loved using Meyer lemons in these lemon blueberry cupcakes.
+- Lemons - You can use any lemons you have available, but I love using Meyer lemons.
 They add a bright, floral note to the cupcakes which really drive home the feeling of spring.
 It is also sweeter than the regular lemons you find which works well here in these cupcakes.

 Lemon Blueberry Cupcakes